-Contractual Commitments beyond 2027 - Electricity.
+Contractual Commitments beyond 2028 - Electricity.
 Several of SMUD's purchase power and transmission contracts extend beyond the five-year summary presented above.
-These contracts expire between 2028 and 2054 and provide for power under various terms and conditions.
-SMUD estimates its annual minimum commitments under the take-or-pay contracts ranges between \$48.0 million in 2028 and \$21.0 million in 2054.
-SMUD estimates its annual minimum commitments under the remaining contracts, assuming the energy is delivered, ranges between \$221.3 million in 2028 and \$29.0 million in 2050.
-SMUD's largest purchase power source (in volume) is the Calpine Sutter contract, where SMUD has contracted ownership of 258 MW's of thermal generation capacity.
-The Calpine Sutter contract expires on December 31, 2026.
+These contracts expire between 2029 and 2057 and provide for power under various terms and conditions.
+SMUD estimates its annual minimum commitments under the take-or-pay contracts ranges between \$105.8 million in 2029 and \$2.8 million in 2057.
+SMUD estimates its annual minimum commitments under the remaining contracts, assuming the energy is delivered, ranges between \$223.7 million in 2029 and \$8.3 million in 2053.
+The Base Resource contract enables SMUD to receive a percentage of the amount of energy made available by Western, after meeting Central Valley Project use requirements, in any given year at a percent share of their revenue requirement; and SMUD has contracted for additional base resource power with no commitment until called upon.
+SMUD's largest purchase power source (in volume) is the Country Acres contract, where SMUD has contracted ownership of 344MW's of Solar PV generation and 172 MW's battery energy storage capacity.
+The Country Acres contract expires on December 31, 2057.

-Contractual Commitments beyond 2027 - Gas.
+Contractual Commitments beyond 2028 - Gas.
 Several of SMUD's natural gas supply, gas transportation and gas storage contracts extend beyond the five-year summary presented above.
-These contracts expire between 2028 and 2049 and provide for transportation and storage under various terms and conditions.
-SMUD estimates its annual minimum commitments under the take-or-pay contracts ranges between \$4.3 million in 2028 and \$2.7 million in 2049.
-SMUD estimates its annual minimum commitments under the remaining contracts, assuming the gas is delivered, ranges between \$40.7 million in 2028 and \$11.7 million in 2049.
+These contracts expire between 2029 and 2049 and provide for transportation and storage under various terms and conditions.
+SMUD estimates its annual minimum commitments under the take-or-pay contracts ranges between \$7.9 million in 2029 and \$1.1 million in 2049.
+SMUD estimates its annual minimum commitments under the remaining contracts, assuming the gas is delivered, ranges between \$89.7 million in 2029 and \$10.1 million in 2049.